obvonage/deved-platform/content/blog/en/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio.md

 ## Message Types

-Taking full advantage of the features already available on Whatsapp, our virtual agents can process numerous message formats on the platform.
+Taking full advantage of the features already available on WhatsApp, our virtual agents can process numerous message formats on the platform.

 In addition to the regular text input and output, our virtual assistants can also handle images, text, audio, files, and location, as both agent utterances and user responses.